 We have established a management system to support supply chain due diligence related to 3TG.
-Our management system includes a steering committee sponsored by the Vice President, Deputy General Counsel and Assistant Secretary, and a global team of subject matter experts from each of our business segments, supply chain, engineering, law, and internal audit.
-The team of subject matter experts is responsible for implementing our Conflict Minerals compliance strategy.
+Our management system includes a global team from each of our business segments, supply chain, engineering, law, and internal audit.
+This team is responsible for implementing our Conflict Minerals compliance strategy.